 Alcohol Drug Wellness Education

 Two student organizations work in conjunction with the Office of Alcohol, Drug and Wellness Education: C.H.O.I.C.E.S.
 (Choosing Healthy Options in Celebration of Educational Success) and GAMMA (Greeks Advocating Mature Management of Alcohol).
-C.H.O.I.C.E.S. provides information and opportunities for students interested in health and wellness issues.
-C.H.O.I.C.E.S. offers programs on stress management, nutrition, exercise, goal setting and many others.
+C.H.O.I.C.E.S. provides education and opportunities for students interested in health and wellness issues.
+They are a student organization made up of trained peer educators who offer programs on stress management, healthy decision making, and other wellness related topics.
 GAMMA is composed of and works with students participating in fraternity and sorority life.
 GAMMA offers programs designed to improve risk-management and promote responsible attitudes toward alcohol use.